stringparser/gulp-runtime/README.md

 ## gulp-runtime

- Lazy to open a new tab terminal to use the cli?
+ Want to use gulp whilst is running?

 ```js
 npm install gulp-runtime --save-dev